 -

-Iowa Civil Rights Act (1965) This Iowa law outlines the civil rights protections for areas like employment, housing, education, and public accommodations, prohibiting discrimination based on race, creed, religion, color, and national origin.
+Iowa Civil Rights Act (1965) This Iowa law outlined the civil rights protections in areas like employment, housing, education, and public accommodations, prohibiting discrimination based on race, creed, religion, color, and national origin.
 Since its original passage in 1965, the Iowa Civil Rights Act has been expanded to include protections against sex (1970), age (1972), disability (1981), and gender identity and sexual orientation (2007) discrimination.
 In 2025, the state legislature removed gender identity from the list of protected classes, becoming the first state in the U.S. to do so.

 -